-While Bankruptcy might be the best, or the only option for some people, others might be able to get out of debt using other debt relief methods.
-To help you narrow things down, we have put together a list of how bankruptcy can effect some of these circumstances.
+While Bankruptcy might be the best option for some people, others might be able to get out of debt using other debt relief methods.
+To help narrow things down, we have put together a list of what affect Bankruptcy can have in some of these circumstances.

-Generally, Bankruptcy won’t impact your employment.
-In fact, in most cases, you won’t even need to tell your employer about your situation.
-There are some licensed industries, such as real estate, building and the finance industry which won’t allow a bankrupt person to hold a license.
-If you are concerned if this might effect you, contact your industry union to find out if Bankruptcy will impact your position.
+Generally, Bankruptcy won’t impact your employment and in most cases, you won’t even need to tell your employer about your situation.
+However, there are some industry bodies such as real estate, building and finance which won’t allow a declared bankrupt to hold a license.
+If you are concerned that this might affect you, contact your industry body to find out if Bankruptcy will impact your position.

-The period of bankruptcy has many restrictions and rules and the consequences last for years after.
-It should never be entered into lightly.
-You need to have at least $5000 of debt to declare bankruptcy, but if you owe less than $10,000 to only 2 or 3 creditors, there are a range of other options for you to get out of debt without having an impact on your credit file.
-You could try budgeting, consolidating your credit cards to a card with an interest free period, or using the equity in your home to refinance and pay off your debt.
+The period of Bankruptcy has many restrictions and rules and the consequences last for years after.
+You need at least $5,000 of debt to declare Bankruptcy.
+If you owe less than $10,000 to only 2 or 3 creditors, there are other options to help you recover from debt.
+Budgeting, consolidating your credit cards to a lower interest card, or using the equity in your home to refinance and pay off your debt, are all options.

 Even if your debts are in excess of $10,000, you could consider:

 - entering a Part 9 Debt Agreement.
-A Part 9 Debt Agreement will still impact your credit file, but the consequences are not as severe as bankruptcy.
+A Part 9 Debt Agreement will still impact your credit file, but the consequences are not as severe as Bankruptcy.

 How to proceed

 If you would like to learn more about Bankruptcy, or if you would like to explore other debt relief solutions, call Debt Rescue on 1800 00 3328.
 Our experienced Case Managers will talk to you about your situation and explain all the options available to you.
 You can also fill in our enquiry form and we’ll get back to you with some options.